akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 > **[Demo](http://www.tinywebgallery.com/blog/advanced-iframe/demo-advanced-iframe-2-0)**

 = Main features of advanced iframe =
-By entering the shortcode '[advanced_iframe securitykey=""]' you can include any webpage to any page or article.
+By entering the shortcode '[advanced_iframe]' you can include any webpage to any page or article.
 The following cool features compared to a normal iframe are implemented:

-- Security code: You can only insert the shortcode with a valid security code from the administration.
 - Hide areas of the layout to give the iframe more space (see screenshot)
 - Show only specific areas of the iframe when the iframe is on a same domain (The Pro version supports this on different domains) or include parts directly by jQuery
 - Modify css styles in the parent and the iframe to e.g. change the width of the content area (see screenshot)